tomi-font/moot/notes/backlog.md

 - Remove duplication of entity parameters (e.g. position, size) among its components.

+- Extend EntityQuery::getAll() to allow specifying several component types and be able to iterate over ~tuples, allowing one element to be an Entity.
+(See structured bindings.)

 - depth rendering
 	- criteria (top-down, platform)
 	- Either sort the entities in place.
 	- Or store all the vertices separately (where?).
+	- Also influences pointables.

 - Scale things according to real world values.